Otodus chubutensis: Fossil record

 This species is also known from fossil teeth and some fossilized vertebral centra.
 Shark skeletons are composed of cartilage and not bone, and cartilage rarely gets fossilized.
 Hence, fossils of O. chubutensis are generally poorly preserved.
 Although the teeth of O. chubutensis are morphologically similar to teeth of O. megalodon, they are comparatively slender with curved crown, and with presence of lateral heels feebly serrated.
 Fossils of this species have been found in North America, South America, Africa, and Europe.
 Its fossils have also been discovered in Asia and Australia.
+The fossil record confirmed for this species spans from the Late Oligocene to the Middle Miocene.
+This suggests that O. chubutensis coexisted with Megalodon for a long time as a variant form.